 Gabriela Quirós is a video producer for KQED Science and the coordinating producer for Deep Look.
-She started her journalism career more than 20 years ago as a newspaper reporter in Costa Rica, where she grew up.
+She started her journalism career 25 years ago as a newspaper reporter in Costa Rica, where she grew up.
 She won two national reporting awards there for series on C-sections and organic agriculture, and developed a life-long interest in health reporting.
 She moved to the Bay Area in 1996 to study documentary filmmaking at the University of California-Berkeley, where she received master’s degrees in journalism and Latin American studies.
 She joined KQED as a TV producer when its science series QUEST started in 2006 and has covered everything from Alzheimer’s to bee die-offs to dark energy.
 She has won four regional Emmys and has shared awards from the Jackson Hole Wildlife Film Festival, the Society of Professional Journalists and the Society of Environmental Journalists.
 Independent from her work in KQED's science unit, she produced and directed the hour-long documentary Beautiful Sin, about the surprising story of how Costa Rica became the only country in the world to outlaw in vitro fertilization.
 The film aired nationally on public television stations in 2015.

 Joan Johnson is an TV Associate Producer for QUEST.
 Joan got her start making science television back in 1998 when she joined the team at Sea Studios in Monterey, working as a researcher and production coordinator on National Geographic Television projects for 4 years.
 Following that she pursued a career in features and network television down in Los Angeles, working on seven full length feature films, three television shows and several pilots.
 Joan graduated in 1993 from U.C.
 Santa Cruz with honors in Biology, and spent several years working as a marine biologist, naturalist and SCUBA guide.
 Originally from San Francisco, Joan is thrilled to be home and working on QUEST, fulfilling a long-term goal of combining her interests in science and entertainment.